-The main problem is on the left where you can see we have a discoloration that kind of hugs the sink.
-We're not sure if that's a result of the Tung Oil we used to seal the counter, or of we just didn't seal the sink good enough and it's hard water stains.
+The main problem is on the left where you can see we have discoloration that kind of hugs the sink.
+We’re not sure if that’s a result of the Tung Oil we used to seal the counter, or if we just didn’t seal the sink good enough and it’s hard water stains.

 4. RV Renovation Flop: Painted RV Shower Frame

 We don’t have a post or video about this but two months after we hit the road we ended up taking the metal shower frame out (to paint the side of our new linen closet), and figured it was the perfect opportunity to paint the frame while we were at it.

 Overall, I think our painted shower frame turned out pretty good, especially considering we didn’t prime OR seal it.
 Oops.
 Also, Eric picked up the wrong spray paint color (I wanted it much darker) and I didn’t realize it until AFTER we were done painting.
 It is darker than the old silver color, but not by much.
 Just another reason I prefer to paint in natural light during the day, haha.

 There are areas where the paint has chipped but the most annoying part is the bottom of the frame where the paint will sometimes or flakes off.
 I think this is because it’s where the water hits, but I’m pretty sure spraying a lacquer sealer on top of the paint would have helped with this.

 Do we recommend you paint your metal frame?
 Absolutely, especially because it’s a budget-friendly way to change the look of your RV shower.
 With that said, we would suggest using a primer beforehand and we absolutely recommend using a lacquer sealer afterwards.